thomas-gale/pi-gen/README.md

 Insert the MicroSD in your SD adapter and plug it into your computer.
 It is recommended to umount partitions in case that you have a preformated card.

-1. Download the EthRaspbian image (you can choose from Geth or Parity images):
+1. Download the Ethereum on ARM32 image (you can choose from Geth or Parity images):

 https://ethraspbian.com/downloads/image_2019-10-26-EthRaspbian2.0-lite.zip